1997-2002 Jeep Wrangler

 This edition of the Wrangler boasted a reasonably useful factory radio, including an AM/FM/cassette receiver, and in subsequent model years, an optional CD player.
 The Jeep’s speaker array, on the other hand, had long been a weak point, mostly due to the limited amount of available space.

 Chrysler attempted to improve the situation by putting larger 5-1/4" speakers in the overhead "sound bar," and offered an upgrade option for an extended 7-speaker setup.
 This system consisted of separate woofers and tweeters in the front, rear speakers in the sound bar, and a 6-3/4" subwoofer in the center console.
 A factory stereos go, this was certainly an improvement, but it's still a factory stereo.
 Thankfully, there's plenty of gear available to make your Wrangler sound great on the highway or in the high country.

 Replacing your factory radio

 The "1.5-DIN" factory radio is a shade over 3" tall, a size common in Chrysler and GM vehicles of this era.
 A big-screen 4" nav receiver won't fit in your Jeep, but, with the help of a mounting kit (available at a discount with your Crutchfield purchase), a wide variety of standard DIN-sized (2" tall) receivers will.

 Another option is the RetroSound Newport, a digital media receiver that's designed specifically to fit into 1.5-DIN openings.
-It offers all the high-tech features you need, along with era-appropriate styling that blends right into your Jeep's dashboard.
+It offers all the high-tech features you want in a receiver, along with era-appropriate styling that blends right into your Jeep's dashboard.

 The stock receiver is pretty easy to remove, and you'll only need a couple of tools (listed below).
 Start by prying up the top trim panel that stretches all the way across the top of the dash.
 Removing this will expose two screws securing the top of the center dash console.
 You'll then need to remove a third screw located behind the ashtray.